jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 No person shall carry on in New Zealand any scheduled international air service otherwise than pursuant to and in conformity with the terms of a scheduled international air service licence or, as the case may be, an open aviation market licence.

 ### 87C Application for licence
-(1) Every application for a licence under this Part of this Act shall be lodged with the Secretary.
+(1) Every application for a licence under this Part shall be lodged with the Secretary.
 (2) Every applicant for a licence shall, when making the application,— (a) supply such information and documents as may be required by regulations made under this Act or as may be specified by the Secretary; and
   (b) pay the prescribed fees and charges (if any).